One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 Let It Be, Garrick Theathre, London, England, UK

-Then, cap off the day with a night at the theater.
-London boasts an extraordinary number of theater performances from modern musicals to classic Shakespeare.
-Hopefully, you already secured tickets – either in advance or back on Day 1.
+Then, get ready for a night at the theater.
+Hopefully you secured tickets in advance back on day 1.
 If not, you can search last-minute deals on the official website.

-Alternatively, skip the theater and navigate your way through more of Marylebone and Mayfair.
-Peruse the titles at Daunt Books, shop at boutiques on New Bond Street and walk along Mount Street (known for it’s architecture and a top spot for celebrity sightings).
-Finish the night with a flair at the upscale Mr. Fogg’s Residence cocktail bar.
+Alternatively, navigate through more of Marylebone and Mayfair.
+Peruse the titles at Daunt Books, shop on New Bond Street and observe the finer things along Mount Street.

 Itinerary Tips for Day 4